Dafort001/estate-sandbox-auth/replit.md

 # pix.immo - Real Estate Media Platform

 ## Overview
-pix.immo is a professional real estate media platform designed to connect real estate professionals with photography services.
-Built with Node.js 22 and TypeScript, it features an order management system for property photography, robust session-based authentication with role-based access control, and a React single-page application (SPA) frontend.
-Future enhancements include AI-powered image analysis for automated caption generation via the Replicate API and seamless deployment to Cloudflare Workers, leveraging Hono as the backend framework for edge compatibility.
-The platform aims to streamline the process of ordering and managing property photography, ultimately enhancing property listings with high-quality, AI-analyzed media.
+pix.immo is a professional real estate media platform built with Node.js 22, TypeScript, and React.
+Its core purpose is to connect real estate professionals with photography services, streamlining the ordering and management of property photography.
+Key features include an order management system, robust session-based authentication with role-based access control, and a React SPA frontend.
+The platform is designed for future integration with AI for image analysis and deployment to Cloudflare Workers, aiming to enhance property listings with high-quality, AI-analyzed media.

 ## User Preferences
 - Hono for Cloudflare Workers compatibility